Sheriff's Office & Jail

 allows inmates to go to their private jobs during the day and report back to jail at night.

-The Dispatch/Communications section of the Becker County Sheriff's Department takes all incoming calls, answers 911 lines
+The Dispatch/Communications section of the Becker County Sheriff's Office takes all incoming calls, answers 911 lines

 from Detroit Lakes, Lake Park, Frazee, Callaway, Ogema, White Earth, Richwood, Osage, Two Inlets, and Pine Point.
 The Sheriff's

-the Detroit Lakes Police Department, Dakota Medical Ambulances, First Responders, Game Wardens and other area police departments.
+the Detroit Lakes Police Department, Essentia-St. Mary's EMS, First Responders, Game Wardens and other area police departments.